hipe/tmx/fields/doc/issues/002-defined-attribute.md

 # (will rewrite)

-## :#storypoint-5 introduction (:#formal-attributes-vs-actual-attributes) :[#025]
+## :#storypoint-5 introduction (:#formal-attributes-vs-actual-attributes) :[#002]

-What is the esssence of all data in the universe?
+What is the essence of all data in the universe?
 It starts from within. with metaprogramming.

 Let's take some arbitrary set of name-value pairs, say an